 I'll work out with you however you'd like the massage session to best meet your needs.
 If you have a particular problem - then that can be concentrated on.
 And if your body simply hurts & you just want to fix it!, then we'll assess what's going on and figure out what might be causing it and help as many problem areas as we possibly can.

 Because I do Neuromuscular Therapy, I do things a little differently than a general massage therapist.
 There are specific protocols for just about every area of the body.
 A protocol may take 5 minutes, or some can take up to an hour (per protocol).
 They are extremely effective, very area/problem specific, and done with small movements, often very 'deep'.
 But they are generally not too uncomfortable - not like a hard-core-beat-you-up-deep tissue session; more like 'it hurts so good' than 'ouchhhhh'!
-Trigger points cause a multitude of problems, so I usually clear as many out as possible.
 Trigger points are the culprit for a wide range of issues, and allopathic medicine does not address them.
+And trigger points doesn't even cover what I feel in tissues, it's more complicated than just that.
 Tense muscles do better with a gentle approach that goes deeper as the tissues release and allow.
 Otherwise they can be further traumatized if approached too quickly or aggressively.
 This is deep tissue work.
 Other things I do are not deep tissue.
 It just depends on what you need.
+I do not do Swedish full body massage like at a spa.

 I may do a postural assessment on you first, to figure out what's going on with you and your body, listen to your complaints of pain or limitation, assess recent or previous injuries, medical conditions, and surgeries.
 Then we'll agree on a plan to best meet your needs.
 And you will know what's going on and why!
 It's your body and you have a right to know it's condition.
 I believe in educating you to understand what's going on, how it got that way, and how to modify your circumstances to reduce pain issues from arising or becoming a debilitating condition.
 I definitely want your feedback.
 Communication is very important to find the best approach to helping you.
 Some issues resolve very quickly, and more chronic problems may take a series of treatments.
 Or, I may suggest chiropractic intervention for optimum outcome.
 Massage treats soft tissues, not your bones or vertebrae.
 Treating both soft and hard tissues may help reduce recouperation time, decrease the need for pain medications, prepare your tissues for physical therapy or other forms of exercise, and help to better balance your body's structural alignment.

 Please plan on the first session taking about two hours, so that we can get acquainted and understand each other.
-The initial postural assessment, history, explanations, and recommendations are not included in your treatment time.
+The initial postural assessment (if done), history, explanations, and recommendations are not included in your treatment time.
 You will get the full hour & a half of hands on care and help.
 I just need to understand you and your situation first!

 So, I hope this helps tell you a little about me and how I'd work with you.
 I'll do whatever length treatment session that you desire.
 My personal preference is an hour and a half, to have time to treat problems as they are found (some are not so obvious!).
 But I will always do my absolute best to help alleviate the pain and problems you are having.
 This may require more than one session, depending on your situation, because pain is often a cumulation of things that took time to get where they've gotten to.
 So it may take a little time to 'undo' them.
 But, the first session should at least decrease the pain level and improve your range of motion in the affected area.
 I've had plenty of pain issues myself, so I can relate quite well to looking for someone - anyone that can help.